The Children of Men

 The title of the book is derived from Psalm 90(89):3 of the KJV: "Thou turnest man to destruction; and sayest, Return, ye children of men."
 The Psalm is quoted in Chapter 28 of the novel, and is its only reference to the phrase.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Children of Men" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Children of Men" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools